SO(3)-Donaldson invariants of CP^2 and Mock Theta Functions: The Seiberg-Witten curves

+One can check that the point $P$ with the coordinates $[0:1:0]$ is always a smooth point of the curve.
+We consider $P$ the base point of the elliptic curve and the origin of the group law on $E$.
+The two types of singularities that can occur as Weierstrass cubics are a rational curve with a node, which appears when the discriminant vanishes and $g_2 ,g_3 \not = 0$, or a cusp when $g_2=g_3=0$.
+Next, we look at a family of cubic curves over $\mathbb{C}\mathrm{P}^1$.
+The family is parametrized by the base space $\mathbb{C}\mathrm{P}^1$ and a line bundle $N \to \mathbb{C}\mathrm{P}^1$.
+The quantities $g_2$ and $g_3$ are promoted to global sections of $N^{\otimes 4}$ and $N^{\otimes 6}$ respectively; the discriminant becomes a section of $N^{\otimes 12}$.
+If the sections are generic enough so that they do not always lie in the discriminant locus, we obtain a Weierstrass fibration $\pi: Z \to \mathbb{C}\mathrm{P}^1$ with section.
+Each fiber comes equipped with the base point $P$, which defines a section $\sigma$ of the elliptic fibration which does not pass through the nodes or cusps.
+The bundle $N$ is the conormal bundle of the section $\sigma$.
+We will always assume $N=\mathcal{O}_{\mathbb{C}\mathrm{P}^1}(-1)$.
+We will also assume that in the coordinate chart $[u:1] \in \mathbb{C}\mathrm{P}^1$, the discriminant $\Delta$ is a polynomial of degree $N_f+2$ in $u$, and $g_2$ and $g_3$ are polynomials in $u$ of degree at most $2$ and $3$ respectively.
+The space of all such Weierstrass elliptic surfaces has $N_f+1$ moduli.
+To see this, first consider the case where $N_f=4$.
+From the seven parameters defining $g_2$ and $g_3$, two can be eliminated by scaling and a shift in the $u$-plane.
+Furthermore, we can arrange the coefficient of $g_2$ of degree two and the coefficient of $g_3$ of degree three to be the modular invariants of an elliptic curve with periods $1$ and $\tau_0$.
+The remaining four coefficients can be expressed in terms of four complex parameters \cite{SeibergWitten2}.
+In physics, they are usually denoted $m_1, \dots, m_{N_f}$, and called the {\it masses of the hypermultiplets}.
+We will explain their geometric meaning below (c.f.
+Fact \ref{residues}).
+For $0\le N_f \le 3$, we obtain $4-N_f$ additional constraints from the requirement that the discriminant has degree $N_f+2$.
+A non-trivial elliptic fibration has to develop singular fibers; the classification of the singular fibers is part of Kodaira's classification theorem of all possible singular fibers of an elliptic fibration (cf. \cite{Miranda2}).
+For generic values of the masses, the polynomial $\Delta$ has only $N_f+2$ simple zeros for $|u|< \infty$, where the elliptic fibration develops a node (i.e. a singular fiber of Kodaira type $I_1$).
+For special values for $m_1, \dots, m_{N_f}$, several singular fibers of Kodaira type $I_1$ can coalesce and form singular fibers of Kodaira type $I_k$ with $k \ge 2$, where the discriminant has a zero of order $k$.
+The second chart over the base space is $[1:v] \in \mathbb{C}\mathrm{P}^1$.
+The intersection of the two charts is given by $u=1/v$ with $v \not=0$.
+The Weierstrass coordinates transform according to $x \mapsto v^2 x$ and $y \mapsto v^3 y$; since $g_2$ and $g_3$ are sections of $N^4$ and $N^6$ respectively, they transform according to $g_{2} \mapsto v^4 \, g_{2}$ and $g_{3} \mapsto v^6 \, g_{3}$.
+The discriminant $\Delta \mapsto v^{12} \, \Delta$ becomes a polynomial in $v$ of degree $10-N_f$.
+From Kodaira's classification theorem it follows that the singular fiber $E_\infty$ over $u=\infty \; (v=0)$ is a cusp, a singular fiber of Kodaira type $I_{4-N_f}^*$.
 In physics, a Weierstrass fibration of the type described is called a {\em Seiberg-Witten curve}. $Z$ has surface singular points whenever all partial derivatives in $u, x, y$ simultaneously vanish.
 Singular fibers of Kodaira type $I_1$ do not give rise to surface singularities, whereas all singular fibers of Kodaira type $I_n$, with $n \ge 2$, and $I^*_{n}$, with $n\ge 0$, do.
 It is known \cite[Sec.~4.6]{Miranda2} that a Weierstrass fibration is rational (i.e. birational to $\mathbb{C}\mathrm{P}^2$), if $g_2$ and $g_3$ are polynomials in $u$ of degree at most $4$ and $6$ respectively.
 The minimal resolution $\widehat{Z}$ of $Z$ is the blow-up of $\mathbb{C}\mathrm{P}^2$ in nine points, and therefore has Picard number $10$.
 The section $\sigma$ uses up one dimension, and so the number of components of any singular fiber is at most nine since the components are always independent in the Neron-Severi group.
 However, not all configurations of singular fibers exist.
 Conversely, by contracting every component of the fiber which does not meet $\sigma$, we obtain the normal surface $Z$.
 A complete list of the possible configurations of singular fibers of the rational elliptic surfaces with sections that appear as Seiberg-Witten curves will be presented in Lemma~\ref{sw-curves}.
 We also list the constraints on the moduli, which when substituted into the Weierstrass presentation in \cite{SeibergWitten2}, realize the configuration of singular fibers and hence prove their existence.